ctsai-1/wheelchair-design-platform/README.md

 The working prototype is an iterative step towards the final concept.
 Several experimentations were conducted as preparation to work with more complex components such as beacons.
 The BNO055 9 axis absolute sensor has been used to perform a rough motion traking of the wheelchair within a preset path.
 The first attempt included using the 9 axis absolute sensor, placed on the frame of the wheelchair, to detect the linear acceleration of the wheelchair while moving.
 This data, together with the length of the movement allows to calculate the distance travelled.
 This could have been used in the context of a pre-set path to set a threeshold as trigger for the actuators.
-However, the instability of the acceleration values made the outcome calcultion unrealiable.
+However, the instability of the acceleration values made the outcome calculation unrealiable.
 Therefore, the sensor was connected to a Feather BLE board and moved to the right wheel.
 The presence of the feather allows the use of the sensor to detects rotations without the cables constraints and to send the data via BLE to the Rasperry.
 Being more reliable, this data can be used to display the motion on a neopixel ring placed on the armrest of the wheelchair.

 ## Main Components